 After completely renovating the island and reopening in May 2019, Royal Caribbean dubbed the new experience as Perfect Day at CocoCay.
 In fact, CocoCay was the first island of Royal Caribbean’s Perfect Day Collection, which is meant to bring a next-level private island experience to cruise itineraries.

-Royal Caribbean spent a pretty penny on the renovations, with a reported $250 million investment being poured into transforming the Bahama island into a luxurious tropical experience.
+Royal Caribbean spent a pretty penny on the renovations, with a reported $250 million investment being poured into transforming the Bahama island into a luxurious tropical experience for cruise passengers.

-The island renovation included the additions of some incredible thrills including a waterpark, aqua play parks, zip line, helium balloon and tide pool.
-Those who prefer to relax will appreciate the island’s freshwater pool, chill island beach, floating tiki bar and plenty of chairs and umbrellas.
+The island renovation included the additions of some incredible thrills, such as a paid waterpark, aqua play parks, zip line, helium balloon and tide pool.
+Those who prefer to relax will appreciate the island’s freshwater pool, chill island beach, floating tiki bar, and plenty of chairs and umbrellas.

-Perfect Day at CocoCay is truly a wonderful addition to any Caribbean cruise itinerary.
+Perfect Day at CocoCay is truly a wonderful addition to any Caribbean or Bahamas cruise itinerary.
 From the minute you step off the ship, you have everything you need in one spot.
 It’s an easy going, relaxing beach day that encompasses everything vacation is all about.
-You have nowhere to be, no taxi drivers you need to flag down and no navigating around.
+You have nowhere to be, no taxi drivers you need to flag down, and no navigating around.

-You don’t even have to bring your wallet or ID off the ship because everything is tied conveniently to your SeaPass card.
+You don’t even have to bring your wallet or ID off the ship because everything is tied conveniently to your SeaPass card, including the shops at the market.
+You might, however, want to bring a beach bag to carry around your towel and any other miscellaneous items!

 Here are some of our best tips and tricks to having a fun day at Royal Caribbean’s Perfect Day at CocoCay.